-Recombinant SARS-CoV-2 Vaccine (Sf9 Cell) Uses, Dosage, Side Effects, Food Interaction and all others data.
+Recombinant SARS-CoV-2 Vaccine (Sf9 Cell) Uses, Dosage, Side Effects and more

 The Recombinant SARS-CoV-2 Vaccine was created by inserting genes of the SARS-CoV-2 spike protein’s receptor-binding domain into a baculovirus expression system.
 In pre-clinical trial testing on mice, rabbits, and non-human primates, the candidate was able to induce a functional antibody response within 7-14 days of initial injection.
 It also provided protection in non-human primates to an in vivo challenge with SARS-CoV-2.
 These promising results have secured a Phase I trial (NCT04530656) to evaluate the safety, efficacy, and immunogenicity in healthy Chinese participants.